hbctraining/Intro-to-shell-fasrc-flipped/lessons/02_wildcards_shortcuts.md

 $ ls ../..
 ```

-This prints the contents of `/home/username`, which is two levels above your current directory (your home directory).
+This prints the contents of `/n/homexx/username`, which is two levels above your current directory (your home directory).

 #### Current directory or "."

 Finally, the special directory `.` always refers to your current directory.
 So, `ls` and `ls .` will do the same thing - they print the contents of the current directory.
 This may seem like a useless shortcut, but recall that we used it earlier when we copied over the data to our home directory.

-To summarize, the commands `ls ~`, `ls ~/.`, and `ls /home/username` all do exactly the same thing.
+To summarize, the commands `ls ~` and `ls ~/.` do exactly the same thing.
 These shortcuts can be convenient when you navigate through directories!

 #### Command History